umamidayo/TaskRunner/README.md

 ⚠️ **Important Notes:**
 - Call TaskRunner's `.init()` function once per context (server / client)
 - If you've setup your configuration file to have existing Schedules and Renders, you do not need to use if-statements for `hasScheduler` to check if they're defined; the provided examples with if-statements are only showing you how they work.
 - It's highly recommended to update your user interface through a state machine or through event signals, rather than the TaskRunner.
-The examples provided are for typically for specific situations where the user interface requires a RunService connection.
+The examples provided are typically for specific situations where the user interface requires a RunService connection.

 #### Alternative Initialization
 You can also convert the TaskRunner file (`init.luau`) into a Script / LocalScript, parent all of the modules under it, and modify the `TaskRunner.init()` function to run on server start; this is an acceptable alternative for projects that don't have an initializing script.